mauurao/mauurao.github.io/_posts/2021-08-28-womesharassment.markdown

   <img src="/assets/posts/WomenHarassment/titulo.png" width="300"/>
 </p>

 <blockquote>
+  font-weight: bold;
-<q> **According to Martin Luther King Jr., an aggressor is not only the one who assaults, but also all those who consent to do nothing.** </q>
+<q>According to Martin Luther King Jr., an aggressor is not only the one who assaults, but also all those who consent to do nothing.</q>
 </blockquote>